-- First, QSEL is installed. - Then, administrator should register QSEL at Log-On Software web site, get a valid license and install it.
+- First, QSEL is installed.
+(Typically, from a G'zipped tar-ball into the file system). - Then, the administrator must perform initial registration even before obtaining an official license.
+(See the qselreg command) - Afterwards, the administrator should register QSEL at Log-On Software web site, get a valid license and install it.